Mayankbharadwaj88/A-Smart-Contract-Project/README.md

 2. Create a new file and paste the Solidity code.
 3. Compile the contract using the Solidity compiler.
 4. Deploy the contract from the "Deploy & Run Transactions" tab.

-### Interaction

-Interact with the deployed contract using the "Deploy & Run Transactions" tab in Remix IDE:

-1. **Set Value:**
-   - Locate the `setValue` function in the deployed contract interface.
-   - Enter a value greater than 10 in the input field.
-   - Click on the `transact` button to set the new value.

-2. **Restricted Function:**
-   - Locate the `restrictedFunction` in the deployed contract interface.
-   - Click on the `call` button to execute the function (ensure you are the owner).

-3. **Exceed Check:**
-   - Locate the `exceed` function in the deployed contract interface.
-   - Click on the `call` button to check if the value exceeds the maximum value.

-4. **Conditional Revert:**
-   - Locate the `conditionalRevert` function in the deployed contract interface.
-   - Enter `true` or `false` in the input field.
-   - Click on the `transact` button to intentionally revert the transaction if `true` is provided.

 ## License